p-rivero/DiscordAudioStream/README.md

 5. In the *Video capture area* dropdown, select the screen you want to share.

 6. (Optional) The next step will create a new window with the same size as the screen you are sharing.
-In order to make its size more manageable, you may want to change the "Video capture scale" dropdown to 50%.
+In order to make its size more manageable, you may want to change the *Video capture scale* dropdown to 50%.

-7. Click the *Start stream* button.
+7. Click the *Start Stream* button.
 This will create a new window.
 You should now be able to hear the audio from the programs you stopped hearing in step 3.

 8. In Discord, select "Share Your Screen".
 This will show a list of open windows.
 Select the window called "Discord Audio Stream" (the one that was created in step 7).